cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/MemoryPoint.md

 ---
 section: Katherine
-displayTitle: Memorypoint
+displayTitle: "Memorypoint: Smokey Oneliners In A Flashbulb Pistol"
-uriTitle: Memorypoint
+uriTitle: memorypoint
 ---

-Memorypoint: Smokey Oneliners In A Flashbulb Pistol

 With a shutter snap and full force flash
 She flatlined her batteries.